-3. Ensure every candidate (particularly those not successful) are a positive advertisement for your organization.
+3. Ensure every candidate (particularly those not successful) is a positive ambassador for your organization.
 Candidates will talk about their interviewing experiences whether you like it or not.
 With all pervasive social media and sites such as Glassdoor, the feedback applicants give about your company will influence those who might apply.
 Treat all candidates such that they will want to work for your company, even if they are unsuccessful.

 4. Treat all candidate referrals with great care regardless of whether you hire them.
 Where there is one referral, there are potentially several more.
 The first recommendation may not be suitable, but unless the first candidate has a good experience future referrals are unlikely.
 The referrer will have a sense of responsibility.
 This is important because according to a survey by Prism Executive Recruitment small and medium sized management consultancy firms cite referrals as one of the most successful sources of talent.